DanielSnor/Zpravobot.news/DOCS/CONTENT_HACK_PATTERNS examples for IFTTT filter script.md

 # Settings for IFTTT filter script

-This document is focused on providing several examples of CONTENT_HACK_PATTERNS settings possibilities for the IFTTT filter script.
+This document provides several examples of the possibility of CONTENT_HACK_PATTERNS settings for the IFTTT filter script.

-These patterns give you a really powerful tool for operating on/modifying the text of subsequent posts, as you can use regular expressions.
+These patterns give you a potent tool for operating on/modifying the text of subsequent posts, as you can use regular expressions.

 ---

 ## Basic Information
-Filter scripts in IFTTT are run as "scrips in script over script," so you have to be very careful when using special characters and often manage them with escape characters.
+Filter scripts in IFTTT are run as "scrips in script over the script," so you have to be very careful when using special characters and often manage them with escape characters.

 The whole Settings for the final script are available in the ./SETTINGS/, but here we will focus only on setting patterns which look like the following lines: